 Our work at Highlights this fall is all about developing, encouraging, and empowering those new voices.
 Join us!

-Writing the Rainbow: Crafting Picture Books With LGBTQ+ Themes
+Writing the Rainbow: Crafting Picture Books With LGBTQIA+ Themes

 October 27-30, 2019